Mom’s fabulous

 Is there anyone who doesn’t love mashed potatoes?

-This dish is often served only at holiday times on many American tables.
+On many American tables, mashed potatoes are only served at holiday time.
 I always thought that was odd growing up, because we never had them for holidays in my family.
 Although we loved them, there was nothing particularly special about them in our minds.
-They were easy to make and, at our house, they showed up at least once a week.
+They were easy to make and, at our house, they showed up on the dinner table at least once a week.

 My mother adored them, so she made them often, and hers were the best.